 - Walking time – 2 hours up and down

 - Terrain – footpath, gravel road, big rocks, ladders, chains

-This is our favorite route as you get to walk up and down a different way and get the ultimate 360° panoramic views of Cape Town and the Cape Peninsula.
+This is our favorite Lion’s Head hiking route as you get to walk up and down different ways and get the ultimate 360° panoramic views of Cape Town and the Cape Peninsula.
 The trail starts at Lion’s Head parking.
 It can be done clock or counterclockwise.
-We prefer a counter-clock, the gravel road is easier for going down than the rocky path.
+We prefer a counter-clock because the gravel road is easier for going down than the rocky path.
 The same with climbing to the top, it’s easier to go up using ladders and chains and go down over the rocks.
 This route has the best views of Lion’s Head peak, Signal Hill, and Sea Point.
 You can go up and down the same way without going around the mountain.

 - Distance – 4 km

 - Walking time – 1 hour